mvicens/typrod/README.md

 Well, so, using Typrod, all of these involving processes can be only-one-time done or excessively reduced.
 Accordingly, the same would be achieved like this:
 1. Firstly, some simple settings are defined by a [provider](https://docs.angularjs.org/guide/providers), transmitting:
-   * For each data type (datetimes, booleans, options... whatever!):
+   * For each TPD type (datetimes, booleans, options... whatever!):
      * A conversion function.
      * An HTML template of input.
      * Output's.
      * To come back to JSON, another converting.
-   * About components (in our case, tables and forms), indicating mainly HTML contents.
+   * About TPD components (in our case, tables and forms), indicating mainly HTML contents.
-2. At last, in the HTML coding, empty tags are printed with some attribute [directives](https://docs.angularjs.org/guide/directive) that contains the captured values and a proper data (group of properties that indicate type, label, param name, etc.).
+2. At last, in the HTML coding, empty tags are printed with some attribute [directives](https://docs.angularjs.org/guide/directive) that contains the captured values and a proper data (group of TPD properties that indicate TPD type, label, param name, etc.).

 And voilà!
 It is already prepared and automated.
-For the next component, you only need to do the 2nd step, anymore.
+For the next TPD component, you only need to do the 2nd step, anymore.

 ### Concepts

-:warning: Important: Here are some words that may create confusion since also are elemental terms of JavaScript or AngularJS.
-Because of this, for avoid ambiguity, our own concepts from now will be appellatived explicitly with "TPD" (e.g. "TPD data").

 #### TPD types